Sgt. Zenon Roland Bardowski

 POWs learned the Japanese words for mining

 Bud would own a series of used car dealerships, race opened wheel cars, and become an oil distributor.
-After he retired, he moved to Texas and worked for the Veterans Administration.
+He also served as a director of the Civil Defense and on the county board.
+In July 1977, he moved from Gary to Benton, Texas, where he worked for the Veterans Administration.

 Zenon Bardowski passed away on April 19, 2000, in Benton, Texas.
 His ashes were interred at Arlington National Cemetery, Virginia.